Colorado DUI Defense

 We then request a hearing on your behalf.
 It will take a few weeks to get a hearing set up.
-At the hearing you may be asked to prove that you're a resident, showing, for example, the fact that you have a job, Colorado business, or your address and how long you have been there, etc. The hearing office will request information from the state with the hold, but sometimes does not get enough information to adjudicate your case, so you should have current driving records from all states that are holding you.
+At the hearing you may be asked to prove that you're a resident, showing, for example, the fact that you have a job, Colorado business, or your address and how long you have been there, etc. The hearing office will request information from the state with the hold, but sometimes does not get enough information to adjudicate your case, so you should have current driving records from all states that have holds on you.
 You must also be found to be safe to put on the road.
 This is important when you have drunk driving convictions.
-You will need documentation of your alcohol classes, treatment and AA attendance.
+You shoud bring any documentation of your alcohol classes, treatment and AA attendance that you have.

 The hearing itself is not lengthy.
 The whole process usually only takes about a six weeks or less . . . but don't hold me to that.

 If we're successful here, the hearing officer will order DMV to issue you a license in spite of any holds.
 You'll then have to apply for a Learner's Permit (which includes a written test).
 Once you pass the test and get your picture Learner's Permit, you may take your driving test at a commercial driving school (because it takes what seems like forever to get set up for a test with the State).
-The driving school will provide you with the car and get you tested.
+The driving school will provide the car and get you tested.
 Once you pass the driving test and take proof to DMV, you will be issued a license.
 Interlock documentation and class enrollment may also be required.

 For full information on whether or not you may qualify to get a Colorado driver's license even though yours is revoked or suspended in your home state, then call me today at 303-761-6067, and I'll give you a full rundown of what you need to know.